Environment » Engagement and transparency

 Community and environment reference group

-NOPSEMA is pleased to have established a new Community and Environment Reference Group, which offers an avenue for receiving community views on our performance in regulating offshore petroleum environmental management.
-See the Terms of Reference - Community and Environment Reference Group - May 2018 (PDF 381KB).
-Members of the group participate as individuals, rather than representatives of their employer or organisation, and contribute their experience and perspectives in a range of areas that interact with offshore petroleum environmental regulation, including
+NOPSEMA established a Community and Environment Reference Group in March 2018 as an avenue for receiving community views on our performance in regulating offshore petroleum environmental management.
+See the Terms of Reference - Community and Environment Reference Group - May 2020 (PDF 102KB).

 commercial and recreational fishing